What is a vegan?

 Vegan8 contacted most of the major brands to enquire about their use of animal products.
 Find their latest survey here.

-If you aren’t sure, we would recommend visiting a running shop which can offer gait analysis.
+If you aren’t sure, we would recommend visiting a running shop that can offer gait analysis.
 They will look at your running action on a treadmill and help you to choose a shoe with the appropriate level of support.

 Can I get sufficient protein from a vegan diet?